jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ---
 layout: post
 title: "Tactical Test-Taking Skills"
+description: "Lessons learned from taking thousands of multiple choice questions."
 tags:
 - medschool
 - studying
 ---

-Lessons learned from taking thousands of multiple choice questions.
 While most of this is from med-school tests, the principles apply to nearly all multiple choice exams.

 ## Practice